Core library services and drillcore

 Sampling of drillcore is permitted on a case-by-case basis.
 The rules listed below will apply.

-- More than quarter core remains available after sampling
+- At least quarter core remains available after sampling.

 - Sampling for metallurgical testwork will not be permitted.

-- Certain reference core or “type” section can only be viewed and not sampled (see regularly updated Restricted core list).
+- Certain reference core or “type” section core can be viewed but not sampled (see regularly updated Restricted core list).

 - Any variation to these rules must be approved in writing by the Director Geoscience or Director Mineral and Petroleum Resources, GRSD.

-- All unused material and derivative material (slides, mounts etc) must be returned to the Department within 12 months of the sampling taking place.
+- All unused material and derivative material (slides, mounts, etc.) must be returned to the Department within 6 months of the sampling taking place.

 Donating mineral drillcore